-- My child carries their own inhaler YES/NO - My child REQUIRES/DOES NOT REQUIRE a spacer and I have provided this to the school office. - I am aware I am responsible for supplying the school within date inhaler(s)/spacer for school use and will supply this/these as soon as possible.
-YES/NO puffs?
+- My child carries their own inhaler. - My child requires a spacer and I have provided this to the school office - My child does not require a spacer - I need to obtain an inhaler/spacer for school use and will supply this/these as soon as possible

-5. Does your child need a blue inhaler before doing exercise/PE?
-If so, how many
+4. Does your child need a blue inhaler before doing exercise/PE?
+If so, how many puffs?

-6. Do you give consent for the following treatment to be given to your child as recognised by Asthma Specialists in an emergency? - Yes/No (delete as appropriate)
+5. Do you give consent for the following treatment to be given to your child as recognised by Asthma Specialists in an emergency?